Alf-caput/git-handbook-ufv/README.md

 A key feature of git is that it allows us to view what has changed between versions.
 The `git diff` command allows us to view changes between commits, the index, the worktree, ...

 Without arguments `git diff` will display changes between the working directory and the index.
+Shows what differs from the staging area (index).

 ```bash
 git diff
 ```

-Note: The command accepts paths to only show certain files.
+Note: The command accepts paths to show specific files only.

 ```bash
 git diff file2.txt some/path/to/file2.txt
 ```

 With the flag `--staged` changes between the index and the `HEAD` will be displayed.
+Shows what differs from `HEAD`.

 ```bash
 git diff --staged